ChamanAgrawal/GSoC19_Report/README.md

 [[1, 1, 1, 2], [1, 2, 3, 4]]
 ```
 ####  Hecke insertion
-The Hecke RSK algorithm returns a pair of an increasing tableau P and a set-valued standard tableau Q. The construction is similar to the classical RSK algorithm, we first insert x into the first row of P, then into the next row of the resulting tableau, and so on, until the construction terminates.
-The Hecke insertion has two cases in insertion.
+The Hecke RSK algorithm returns a pair of an increasing tableau P and a set-valued standard tableau Q. The construction is similar to the classical RSK algorithm: we first insert x into the first row of P, then into the next row of the resulting tableau, and so on, until the construction terminates.
+There are two cases in Hecke insertion procedure.
 Suppose we are inserting x into row R of P then:

 * **Case 1**: If there exists an entry y in row R such that x < y, then let y be the minimal such entry.
 We replace this entry y with x if the result is still an increasing tableau.